rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 ### Preamble and data sources
 Gold is typically seen as a safe-haven asset.
 Aside from being used for jewellery, it is also a reliable store of value.
 Typically, it hedges against the performance of bonds and stocks.

 When building this model, we include features around alternative metals to gold (copper, palladium), as well as alternative assets such as crude oil.
-We also measure the strength of the stock market by including S&P 500 and the Russell 2000 index, as well as a measure of the strenght of the  USD, Japanese Yen and Swiss Francs.
+We also measure the strength of the stock market by including S&P 500 and the Russell 2000 index, as well as a measure of the strength of the  USD, Japanese Yen and Swiss Francs.

 Data sourced from [Yahoo!
 Finance](https://finance.yahoo.com/) using an API (explained in subsequent sections of this README):